Board Policies

 Chancellor Interpretation

-I interpret this policy to mean that that the financial planning and budgeting decision-making process will align with the Governing Board Outcomes to ensure implementation and monitoring at a level with expected performance and within the established financial goals for the institution.
+I interpret this policy to mean that that the financial planning and budgeting decision-making process will align with the strategic plan to ensure implementation and monitoring at a level with expected performance and within the established financial goals for the institution.
 Further, the monthly, quarterly, and annual finance reports to the Governing Board will provide evidence that by establishing and monitoring specific and measurable financial strategic goals on a coordinated, integrated basis, we enable the Maricopa Community Colleges to operate efficiently and effectively to ensure financial viability and stability.

 In addition, I interpret this policy to mean that expenditures will not occur in any fiscal year of more funds than are conservatively projected to be received or carried forward in that year.